-1. Don’t underestimate the importance of communication; Use both instant and structured communications for different needs and include all members of the team in communication.
+1. Don’t underestimate the importance of communication; Use both instant and structured communication for different needs and include all members of the team in contact.

 4. Hire your team from a trustworthy nearshore company.
 Consider all the factors before making your final choice.

 Now you should be ready to go!
 We hope our advice helps you to manage your team more smartly.
 If you have questions or need a dedicated development team, feel free to contact us.